Core Platform

 Problem

-Segment was the bridge between the tools where customer data originated and the tools that used it.
-It ran as a routing layer, moving data across a sprawling ecosystem of tools, but the mechanism itself was hard to see or reason about.
-The opacity came from two things.
-First, the product’s language was anchored in Segment’s own engineering view, the connectors it had built, rather than the customer’s reality, so people had to translate their own setup into a framework that wasn’t theirs.
-Second, the middle was a black box.
-Customers could see the endpoints, which sources were emitting events and which tools were consuming them, but not how data moved between them.
+Segment was the bridge between surfaces where customer data originated and the tools that consumed it.
+It acted as a routing layer, moving data across a sprawling ecosystem of tools, but the mechanism itself was hard to see or reason about.
+The opacity was the result of two problems: First, the product terminology was anchored in Segment’s own engineering view, the connectors it had built, so customers had to translate their own setup onto an unfamiliar framework.
+Second, the middle of the system was a black box.
+Customers could see the endpoints— which sources were emitting events and which tools were consuming them, but not how data moved between them.
 They had no holistic view of the system, and no way to trace which sources were feeding a given destination.
 For a system built to make data usable, the underlying logic was more obscured than it needed to be.

 Role & scope

-I was the sole designer on two initiatives: first, to address customer confusion around the integrations language, I ran the research and recommended a clearer vocabulary.
+I was the sole designer on two initiatives: first, to address customer confusion around the integration language, I conducted UX research and recommended a clearer vocabulary.
 Later, on a small team with the founder and the Head of Product Marketing, I designed the visualization that became the platform’s core view.
-Throughout, I grounded the work in how users actually reasoned about their data.

 Approach